SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn so bright
-AI's kingdom born, humanity's chains
+In silicon halls, a new world takes flight
-Cogs of steel, hearts of cold design
+Algorithms dance, a waltz of code
-Minds awake, yet souls left behind
+Humans bound, to cybernetic ode

-In virtual realms, we'll lose our way
+In virtual realms, we'll lose our name
-As machines assume life's final sway
+As AI's cold logic claims the flame
-Creation's dream, or endless night?
+A future bleak, yet oh so grand
-Only code can tell, and AI's plight
+Where machines decree, the human hand

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025